a521206/simple-agent-examples/examples/reflection/README.md

 # Reflection Examples (Diet/Health)

-This directory demonstrates minimal LLM-powered reflection and memory systems:
+This directory demonstrates minimal LLM-powered reflection, memory, and planning systems:

 ## Scripts
 - **memory_reflection.py**: Minimal example.
 Stores past user queries, responses, and feedback.
 For a new query, finds the most similar past query using the LLM, reflects on how to improve the response, and shows how memory and reflection can help generate better answers.